 In the first instance all concerns and complaints will be dealt with at a department level.
 You should speak to the person dealing with your matter and ask them to refer you to their supervising partner (who will have been named to you in our first letter of instruction).
-Or if you prefer you can contact the supervisor direct or our complaints member (“CM”), Simon Sharpe, who will refer you.
+Or if you prefer you can contact the supervisor direct or our complaints member (“CM”), Jennifer Wilson, who will refer you.

 Our aim is to deal with any complaint fairly, without prejudice or discrimination and in a reasonable and proportionate manner.
 Our objective is to deal with a complaint within 6 weeks of receipt by our CM.

 1) We will write or e-mail you within 3 working days from the date your complaint is referred to our CM.
 We will summarise our understanding of your complaint and ask you to confirm within a further 3 working days that this is correct. (you can say whether you would prefer letter or e-mail)